yitzchak/nontrivial-gray-streams/README.md

 [Generic Function]

 Allows implementing [CL:INTERACTIVE-STREAM-P][] for Gray streams.
-Indicated by the presences of feature `:gray-streams-interactive`.
+Indicated by the presence of feature `:gray-streams-interactive`.

 ```common-lisp